bluerobotics/bluerobotics.github.io/payload-skid/index.md

 <img src="/payload-skid/cad/payload-step-1.png" class="img-responsive img-center" style="max-width:800px"  />

 Use four M5x16 screws to attatch the side panels to the bottom panel.
-Be sure to place the bottom panel counter-bore side down, and align the panels with bnothem lumen mounting holes pointing forward.
+Be sure to place the bottom panel counter-bore side down, and align the panels with both lumen mounting holes pointing forward.

 ## Step 2: Attaching the Standoffs